Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 30N and 60N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Sample.
-This monthly series has a total of 2,108 records.
-The time period covered by the series extends from January 1850 to August 2025.
+This monthly series has 2,111 observations in total.
+The series covers the time range stretching from January 1850 to November 2025.

 History.
-Here's a peek at a few simple statistics we calculated on the entire sample: the anomaly had a mean of -0.02 degrees Kelvin; it reached a trough of -1.17 in July 1903; it reached its highest level of 1.74 in July 2025.
+Check out some statistics we calculated on the entire sample: the anomaly reached a minimum of -1.17 degrees Kelvin in July 1903; it achieved a maximum of 1.77 in July 2025; it was equal on average to -0.02.

 Latest values